akhilkn27/Nutritionist-Gen-AI-Doctor-Using-Google-Gemini-Pro-Vision/README.md

    <li><b>LLM Integration:</b></li>

 <ul>
-      <li>Utilize Google Gemini Pro LLM to build an application that converts natural language queries into SQL queries.</li>
+      <li>Utilize Google Gemini Pro LLM to develop an application that converts images to text.</li>
-      <li>The generated SQL queries are then executed on the SQL database.</li>
+      <li>The generated response will be displayed using a Streamlit app.</li>
 </ul>
 </ol>